jcsteh/osara/readme.md

 - Facility to adjust of automatable FX parameters
 - Ability to watch and report track peak meters
 - Noncontiguous selection of tracks/items
+- Navigation and selection of chords and notes in the MIDI Editor

 ## Requirements
 OSARA requires REAPER 5.16 or later.